usnistgov/OSCAL/docs/content/documentation/schema/implementation-layer/component/_index.md

 ## Purpose

-The OSCAL component definition model represents a description of the [controls](../../../concepts/#control) that are supported in a given implementation of a hardware, software, service, policy, process, or procedure.
+The OSCAL component definition model represents a description of the [controls](../../../concepts/#control) that are supported in a given implementation of a hardware, software, service, policy, process, procedure, or compliance artifact (e.g., FIPS 140-2 validation).
 The component definition model is part of the OSCAL [implementation](../) layer.

 The component definition model allows grouping related components into capabilities, and documenting how the combination of components in a capability together can satisfy specific controls that are not fully satisfied by a single component on its own.